Impact of ASC 842 on Lease Termination Decisions

 Accounting standard, ASC 842, has brought significant changes to the way companies account for their leases.
 One of the areas that have been significantly impacted by the new standard is lease termination decisions.
 In this blog post, we will discuss the impact of ASC 842 on lease termination decisions and provide some practical tips for companies to manage this transition.

-Commercial lease terminations refer to the process of ending a contractual agreement between a landlord (lessor) and a business tenant (lessee) for the rental of commercial property.
+A commercial lease termination is the process of ending a contractual agreement between a landlord and a business tenant before or at the end of the agreed lease term, through expiration, mutual agreement, breach, or exercise of a termination clause.

 Lease terminations can occur for various reasons, and the terms of the lease agreement will typically outline the specific conditions and procedures for terminating the lease.
 Here are some common ways in which a commercial lease can be terminated: